Practical Dermatology for Primary Care

 WHO SHOULD ATTEND?

-This course is designed for family medicine and general internal medicine physicians, physician assistants and nurse practitioners interested in an up-to-date review of current dermatology topics.
+This course is designed primarily for people that have not taken this course before.
+It is for family medicine and general internal medicine physicians, physician assistants, and nurse practitioners interested in an up-to-date review of current dermatology topics.

 As a result of attending this activity, a person in the audience should: